INFO

 AutoContinue

 AutoContinue looks for images with fixed names and if it finds them it starts processing from those images.
 It is also possible to load integrated images for example from WBPP to the light files.
-If fixed image names are not found and light files has only one image for a filter then it is considered as an integrated light image.
-Image names are based on intermediate images created by the script but they have a special extension to separate them from automatically generated images.
-An exception is integrated channel images which can be used as a starting point to run different processing on automatically created images.
-They are useful for example for testing with different stretching options.
+If fixed image names are not found, option Integrated lights in Files tab is checked and light files have only one image for a filter then it is considered as an integrated light image.

 Starting points and the search order for AutoContinue are listed below

-- RGB_HT - Manually stretched RGB image
+3. RGB_HT - Manually stretched RGB image

-- Integration_H + Integration_S + Integration_O - Integrated channel images
+6. Integration_filter - Integrated channel images

-- Integration_RGB_start - Integrated RGB image
+7. Integration_RGB - Integrated RGB image

 Not all images must be present, for example the L image can be missing.